-The review study for water heaters is in process and the final version of the preparatory study was published in October 20196.
+The review study for water heaters was published in October 2019.
 In the upcoming review, it is recommended that the energy class allows for a better differentiation of highly efficiency products with one another.
-At the moment, water heater heat pumps do not have much incentives to improve: this is not acknowledged by the energy label since the models cannot be better than A+.
+At the moment, any technical water heater improvements would not be recognised by the energy label: the best class being A+, all further differentiation is not possible.